Habibafernas/AirBnB_clone/README.md

 Description of the command interpreter:
 The interface of the application is just like the Bash shell except that this has a limited number of accepted commands that were solely defined for the purposes of the usage of the AirBnB website.

-This command line interpreter serves as the frontend of the web app where users can interact with the backend which was developed with python OOP programming.
+This command line interpreter serves as a frontend of the web app where users can interact with the backend which was developed with python OOP programming.

 Some of the commands available are: